 - Tooth extraction: Once a smooth surface cavity has weakened a tooth beyond saving, extracting the tooth may be the only remaining solution.

 How to Prevent a Smooth Surface Cavity

-Poor oral hygiene is responsible for tooth decay, including smooth surface cavities.
-To avoid dental decay, the Mayo Clinic states that you should brush your teeth twice per day with fluoride toothpaste.
+Poor oral hygiene is responsible for tooth cavities, including smooth surface cavities.
+To avoid dental decay, the Oral Hygiene Association of South Africa (OHASA) recommends brushing your teeth for at least 2 minutes, twice a day.
 You should also visit your dentist every six months or as often as they recommend.
-At these appointments, they can check for and treat early decay before it develops into a cavity.
-If your dentist believes your teeth are at risk of decay, they may advise you to rinse once per day with a fluoride mouthwash.
+At these appointments, they can check for and treat early damage before it develops into a cavity.
+If your dentist believes your teeth are at risk of cavities, they may advise you to rinse once a day with a fluoride mouthwash.
 They may also provide in-office fluoride treatments to strengthen your tooth enamel.
-To further protect your teeth, you might consider drinking your local tap water if it's fluoridated, avoiding snacking or sipping beverages other than water during the day and eating tooth-friendly foods, such as fruits and vegetables.
+To further protect your teeth, you might consider drinking fluoridated water, avoiding snacking or sipping beverages other than water during the day, and eating tooth-friendly foods, such as fruits and vegetables.

 A smooth surface cavity requires treatment, but it's entirely preventable.
-Practice good oral hygiene and visit your dentist regularly, so they can spot the early signs of decay that can be reversed.
+Practise good oral hygiene and visit your dentist regularly, so they can spot the early signs of cavities that can be reversed.